 No: garlic, onions, tomatoes, avocados or mushrooms.

 Cat's don't need to drink as much water as humans do, but it's still good to keep your cat hydrated.
-You can entice your cat to drink more water in several ways.
+You can entice your cat to drink more water in several ways, including commercial broths and soups for cats (see category above).

 For a serving of dry or dehydrated cat food they will eat right away, you can soak these in a couple of tablespoons of water to make a soup.
 Dry food that's been wet will go bad very quickly, so a small amount is best if your cat likes to graze.

 An example with one grazer cat.
 I want to discourage grazing, so I put out the food, and when she's finished I cover the bowl and put it in the fridge.
-This works if you are around, so you can give her food when she begs for more.
+I microwave for 4-6 seconds when I reserve so it's not cold.
+Sometimes I will use the toaster oven at 130F (54C), and the smell drives her crazy.
+This works if you are around, so you can give her food when she asks for more.
 This is also a good way to teach her tricks, since you control the reward.
 It also negates the need for any of the following motion detection, microchip detection, or timer food bowls in the following sections.

 Ceramics are my favorite, compared to plastic or stainless bowls.
 They should be shallow because cats dislike having their whiskers touch the sides.